GeorgeHernandez/GeorgeHernandez/KnowThyself.md

     - Given the climate emergency, I feel regret that I never did combat climate change professionally.
 And yet "Life is what happens to you while you're busy making other plans".
 - I was raised Catholic but I'm an atheist
     - I was raised Catholic, I went to Catholic grade school, I was an Altar Boy, and most of my relatives are Catholic.
     - Even though I had Catholic nurturing, I've been an atheist since I was 7.
 My nature is epistemological and open.
-I try to find what is helpful from any where, any when, anyone, etc.
+I try to find what is helpful from anywhere, any time, anyone, etc.
     - Everyone finds their own path in forming their worldview.
 - As a person:
     - 🐈 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.
     - Since my 30s I've been craving non-existence.
 I'm not yet sure if this is physiologica/psychological depression or more of a philiosphical outlook.
 I love my family and I don't think I'm at risk of self harm, but possibly my craving limits my self-actualization.
-In Buddhism craving non-existence is a type of [_tanha_](https://en.wikipedia.org/wiki/Ta%E1%B9%87h%C4%81) (craving), called _vibhava tanha_, that is partially due to suffering and wrong view annihilationism, i.e. that there is no rebirth.
-In my case this life, this "movie", has its ups and downs, but overall I feel like I've seen it before and I wish the movie would end, that I would blink out of existence and become non-sentient or even non-life.
+In Buddhism craving non-existence is a type of [_tanha_](https://en.wikipedia.org/wiki/Ta%E1%B9%87h%C4%81) (craving), called _vibhava tanha_, which is partially due to suffering and wrong view annihilationism, i.e. that there is no rebirth.
+I don't know about nirvana, moksha, or heaven.
+This life, this "movie", has its ups and downs, but overall I feel like I've seen it before and I wish the movie would end, that I would blink out of existence and become non-sentient or even non-life.